cosmos/cosmos-sdk/UPGRADING.md

 ### Migration to CometBFT (Part 2)

 The Cosmos SDK has migrated in, its previous versions, to CometBFT.
 Some functions have been renamed to reflect the naming change.
-And the Cosmos SDK has removed the import of cmtbytes "github.com/cometbft/cometbft/libs/bytes".
-There is something changed.Due to the import changes, this is a breaking change.
-Chains need to remove **entirely** their imports in their codebase, from direct and indirects imports.

 Following an exhaustive list: